Koori, Fukushima: Climate

 Koori has a humid climate (Köppen climate classification Cfa).
 The average annual temperature in Koori is 12.5 C. The average annual rainfall is 1233 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 C, and lowest in January, at around 0.9 C.

 History

 The area of present-day Koori was part of ancient Mutsu Province.
 During the Edo period, it was tenryō territory under direct control of the Tokugawa shogunate and was the site of a daikansho as well as a post station on the Ōshū Kaidō and the Hasshu Kaidō highways.
 After the Meiji Restoration, it was organized as part of Nakadōri region of Iwaki Province.
 The town of Koori was created on April 1, 1889 with the creation of the modern municipalities system.
 It annexed the neighboring villages of Mutsuai, Danzaki and Handa on March 31, 1954.

 Economy

 The economy of Kōri is primarily agricultural, and is famous for production of fruit, notably peaches.
 It is a satellite city of the prefectural capital, Fukushima.

+Culture

+Kōri's only museum, Shutoku Museum of Art, has been closed since 2021 due to an earthquake.